 Little Lena is Zara and Mike Tindall's second daughter, who was born after two tragic miscarriages for the couple.
 In November 2016, the couple announced their second pregnancy, but just a month later on Christmas Eve, Zara and Mike shared the sad news that they had gone through a miscarriage.
 In a later interview with the Sunday Times, Zara disclosed that she had suffered a second miscarriage "really early on" in another pregnancy, which was never shared with the public.
 After welcoming Lena into their family, mum Zara revealed she had changed her daughter's name at the last minute.
 "I liked the name Elena but I didn’t want her initials to be 'ET' so she's Lena," revealed the new mum.
 Sensible decision.

-Born: 6 May, 2019
+Born: 6 May 2019

-Born: 9 February, 2021
+Born: 9 February 2021

-Born: 21 March, 2021
+Born: 21 March 2021

-Lucas Philip Tindall, who was born in March to excited parents, Zara and Mike Tindall.
+Lucas Philip Tindall graced the world with his presence born in March last year, when he was welcomed by excited parents, Zara and Mike Tindall.
 The newborn arrived so quickly he was delivered in the bathroom of the couple's Gloucestershire home, and his dad is particularly pleased to have some male company in the family.
 When originally announcing Zara's pregnancy on his podcast 'The Good, The Bad & The Rugby' - when they didn't know the sex of the baby - Mike Tindall said: "I'd like a boy this time.
 I've got two girls, I would like a boy, but I will love it whatever."
 Just his luck!

 You Might Also Like